-As an influential leader in the Native Hawaiian or Other Pacific Islander community, you can raise awareness of and encourage participation in this historic event.
-With your help, the Census Bureau will continue to produce accurate data, which will directly affect the quality of life in your Native Hawaiian and Other Pacific Islander community.
+As an influential American Indian or Alaska Native community, business or tribal leader you can raise awareness of and encourage tribal participation in this historic event.
+With your help, the Census Bureau will continue to produce accurate data. which will directly affect the future of your tribal community.
+It will determine your representation in Congress and provide an accurate count of American Indians and Alaska Natives wherever they live.
+When working with tribal governments, the Census Bureau respects tribal sovereignty.